Qiskit/qiskit-addon-cutting/test/README.md

 ## Coverage environment

 The `coverage` environment uses [Coverage.py] to ensure that the fraction of code tested by pytest is above some threshold (currently set to 80% overall, and 100% in all new modules).
+A detailed, line-by-line coverage report can be viewed by navigating to `htmlcov/index.html` in a web browser.

 To run: